Fostering Interdisciplinary Approaches to Religion and Politics

 Berkley Center Senior Fellow Jocelyne Cesari serves as the journal's editor-in-chief; Berkley Center Director Shaun Casey is an associate editor.

-The first issue will feature an original text of Professor José Casanova titled "The Modern Religious-Secular Binary System of Classification," which addresses the current and somewhat conflicting categories used today by scholars from different disciplines to apprehend the role of politics in religion and vice versa.
+The first issue features an original text of Professor José Casanova titled "The Modern Religious-Secular Binary System of Classification," which addresses the current and somewhat conflicting categories used today by scholars from different disciplines to apprehend the role of politics in religion and vice versa.